Back

 MVP Full-featured app

-But there are still some patterns entrepreneurs can rely on while developing a business model.
-Here are the four most tried-and-tested types of MVP for startups.
+However, there are still some patterns entrepreneurs can rely on while developing a business model.
+Here are the four most tried-and-tested types of MVP for startups:

 Wizard of OZ

 Example to learn from.
-Classic case to prove the credibility of Flinstone MVP is Zappos online-shop.
-Back in the 00’s Nick Swinmurn launched a website with plain photos of shoes.
+A classic case to prove the credibility of Flinstone MVP is the Zappos online shop.
+Back in the ‘00s, Nick Swinmurn launched a website with plain photos of shoes.
 He wanted to see if users would want to call and get them on the net.
-The result of this venturesome idea was an online-store that made $2 billion in 2015.
+The result of this venturesome idea was an online store that made $2 billion in 2015.

 Concierge

 Example to learn from.
-Here we might use OpenTable as an example.
-In the late 90s Chuck Templeton realized he could benefit from helping people book tables at restaurants.
-He didn’t develop a website right away but started with making reservations on his own by phone.
-This opened Templeton a way for learning his target audience and forming the best suiting product.
+Here, we might use OpenTable as an example.
+In the late 90s, Chuck Templeton realized he could benefit from helping people book tables at restaurants.
+He didn’t develop a website right away but started by making reservations on his own by phone.
+This opened Templeton a way to learn his target audience and form the best-suiting product.

 Single-feature MVP